 By receiving inheritance in a trust, rather than receiving inheritance outright, the beneficiary can protect assets from various threats:

-3. When is the Inheritance Protection Trust established?
+3. How is the Inheritance Protection Trust established?

-In many cases the beneficiary will serve as trustee.
+In most cases the beneficiary will serve as the initial trustee.
 However, if creditor protection is a paramount concern, the beneficiary should not serve as trustee.
-Rather an independent trustee – such as a bank, trust company, or attorney – should be appointed.
+Rather an independent trustee – such as a bank, trust company, or accountant – should be appointed.
 This enhances the level of creditor protection by eliminating the conflict of interest held by a beneficiary who also serves as trustee.
-If an independent trustee is appointed, the beneficiary may retain a right to remove and replace the independent trustee.
+If an independent trustee is appointed, the beneficiary may be given a right to remove and replace the independent trustee.

-A third option is to name the beneficiary as initial trustee and grant the beneficiary a power to resign and appoint an independent successor trustee.
-This gives the beneficiary discretion to choose the level of creditor protection desired.
+A common drafting option is to name the beneficiary as initial trustee and grant the beneficiary a power to resign and appoint an independent trustee.
+This gives the beneficiary the discretion to choose the level of creditor protection desired.

-Typically the addition of one or more Inheritance Protection Trusts to a will or living trust will substantially raise the fee for preparation of the estate plan.
-When compared to outright distribution of inheritance, the benefits of the Inheritance Protection Trust offer clear and present value.
-Thus, the fee to prepare the document may increase by $750 to several thousand dollars, depending on the complexity and features of the trust.
+Typically the addition of one or more Inheritance Protection Trusts to a Will or living trust will substantially raise the fee for preparation of the estate plan.
+When compared to outright distribution of inheritance, the benefits of the Inheritance Protection Trust offer a clear and present value to both the trustor and beneficiary.